Echenique0702/adello.github.io/_posts/2019-01-02-Deviceid-Reliability.md

 header-img: "images/Deviceid-Reliability/data_quality.jpg"
 ---

+At Adello we are processing a lot of data.
+In a perfect world, we could just take them and use them directly for the benefit of our customers.
+In reality, the data are not always correct and to produce some reliable outputs it is necessary to filter out those inconsistency.
-This post describes an example of the quality selection we perform at Adello, underlining the benefits we gain from it.
+In this post we describe an example of the quality selection we perform at Adello, underlining the benefits we gain from it.

 In a [previous post](https://adello.github.io/Tracking/) we introduced the way we identify a device for advertising targeting purpose.
 In summary, we use the Android **[Advertising ID](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en)** and the iOS Identifier for Advertisers.
 In the rest of the post we call these random pseudonyms as **deviceID** since we use them as an identifier of a smart device (mobile, pad, etc...).

-It is expected that:
+In particular, it is expected that:
 - behind a deviceID there should be a real physical device used by a human person,
 - when a physical device uses different apps, those should give the same deviceID (unless it is resetted by the device's user which definetively does not occur at a per minute/hour frequency).

 The base data for all future investigations can simply be described as a list of visits of deviceID and apps at certain times.
 <p align="center"> <img src="../images/Deviceid-Reliability/table_data_example.png"> </p>
+Quering the dataset via hive or spark we can test if the data looks like what we expect.
+The goal of the study is to identify a set of pattern which lead to select unreliable device identifiers.

-Let's go into details of the discovered patterns:
+Let's go into details about the discovered patterns.

 * **Fraction of unique devices**<br/>
 Only apps with a certain number of distinct deviceIDs must be considered to avoid statistical fluctuations.